 There are two staterooms on the boat.
 One has a living area and a full bath, the other is a bit smaller, with a half bath.
 “They’re both very private from each other,” added Laura.

 There’s a view of the ferry coming and going, and a full galley where Laura cooks breakfast for guests.

 One of Laura’s favorite things on the boat is the guestbook, which has an entry from one of the adult children of Jim Violett, the man who built the boat.
 They wrote a bit about the history of the boat, mentioned that they grew up aboard the boat, and concluded with this: “To those who stay aboard in the future, I know that this vessel is the living embodiment of one man's dream."

 Owners Eric and Laura Concord are now living that dream, as hosts at this unique B & B. "I think being on a boat is the best place to relax.
 I think it's an escape from the ordinary," said Eric Concord.

-The Wharfside Bed and Breakfast is the 2018 winner for Best Bed and Breakfast in the 2018 Best Northwest Escapes contest sponsored by Washington's Playground.
+The Wharfside Bed and Breakfast was voted Best Bed and Breakfast in 2018's Best Northwest Escapes.

 Disclaimer: This is an encore presentation of this program.